 This model emphasizes that communicative competence extends well beyond mere grammatical accuracy, encompassing a comprehensive ability to understand and produce language, and to adapt to diverse social and cultural communication contexts.
 This is crucial in second language teaching and assessment (Bachman, 1990; Bachman and Palmer, 1982).
-By highlighting pragmatic and sociolinguistic competence, Bachman's (1990) model underscores the importance of intercultural communication, mastering grammar and vocabulary is insufficient; it is also necessary to understand and adapt to the communication rules and customs of different cultural backgrounds.
+By highlighting pragmatic and sociolinguistic competence, Bachman's (1990) model underscores the importance of intercultural competence in effective communication.
+In intercultural communication, mastering grammar and vocabulary is insufficient; it is also necessary to understand and adapt to the communication rules and customs of different cultural backgrounds.